Juventus Next Gen: Stadium

-Juventus Next Gen does not own their own stadium, and share the Stadio Giuseppe Moccagatta with Alessandria as their home stadium.
-Although there had been an agreement among the two parts shortly after Juventus' reserve team's foundation, Alessandria's fans protested to not share their stadium.
+Juventus Next Gen does not possess their own stadium.
+From 2018 to 2024, it shared the Stadio Giuseppe Moccagatta with Alessandria as their home stadium.
+Although there had been an agreement among the two parts shortly after Juventus's reserve team's foundation, Alessandria's fans protested to not share their stadium.
 According to the agreement, Juventus Next Gen fans can sit only in the guests sector.
 Their players train at the Juventus Training Center in Vinovo.